scottgeh/azure-docs/articles/site-recovery/how-to-deploy-configuration-server.md

 1. In the vSphere Client inventory, right-click the VM and select **Edit Settings**.
 2. In **Hardware**, click **Add** > **Ethernet Adapter**.
 Then click **Next**.
-3. Select and adapter type, and a network.
+3. Select an adapter type, and a network.
 4. To connect the virtual NIC when the VM is turned on, select **Connect at power on**.
 Click **Next** > **Finish**, and then click **OK**.